Medicaid → State Stories of Medicaid Coverage → Michigan

 Selecting MCOs

-United Healthcare Community Plan MCO (UHCCP) was one of the first MCOs to show interest in piloting the National DPP lifestyle change program to beneficiaries.
-UHCCP took steps to pull prediabetes data to determine the current need and potential geographic areas of focus.
+United Healthcare Community Plan (UHCCP) was one of the first MCOs to show interest in piloting the National DPP lifestyle change program to beneficiaries.
+UHCCP took steps to examine prediabetes data for their membership to determine the current need and potential geographic areas of focus.
 MDHHS began having conversations with UHCCP to identify a potential CDC-recognized organization to work with.

 In addition to UHCCP and the above MAHP meeting, NKFM and MDHHS conducted a readiness assessment with the additional interested MCOs to determine capacity and needs to build a successful pilot.
 The readiness assessment questions included: